paytrail/documentation/content/refunds/cancel.md

 - **HTTP 204:** Refund was cancelled successfully.
 - **HTTP 404:** Refund was not found with given token.
 Check that you gave a non-empty token that points to an existing refund.
 - **HTTP 405:** Refund cannot be cancelled from its current state.
-Check refund's status from Merchant's Panel.
+Check refund’s status from the Merchant Panel.